johnnyawesome/ShiftingCubes/README.md

 The Project is written in JavaScript, using the [P5JS library](https://p5js.org/).

-All cubes are objects that move around on their own.
+All little cubes are objects that move around on their own.

+## Credit

+This was not my idea, all the credit goes to the YouTube-channel [RenderedByBlender](https://www.youtube.com/channel/UCjwgRphtiLuhYVlEv_0sEdw) who posted [this video](https://www.youtube.com/watch?v=S7kdxLIwsIA).
+He did it using Blender and Python, I made my own version in P5JS, ready for the web!

 ## How to use